-- 2. Subject to the provisions of paragraph 3, where an enterprise of a Contracting State carries on business in the other Contracting State through a permanent establishment situated therein, there shall in each Contracting State be attributed to that permanent establishment the profits which it might be expected to make if it were a distinct and separate enterprise engaged in the same or similar activities under the same or similar conditions and dealing wholly independently with the enterprise of which it is a permanent establishment. - 3.
-In determining the profits of a permanent establishment, there shall be allowed as deductions expenses which are incurred for the purposes of the permanent establishment, including executive and general administrative expenses so incurred, whether in the Contracting State in which the permanent establishment is situated or elsewhere. - 4.
-Where profits include items of income which are dealt with separately in other Articles of this Convention, then the provisions of those Articles shall not be affected by the provisions of this Article. - 5.
-Notwithstanding the provisions of paragraph 1, profits of an enterprise of a Contracting State, other than those attributable to a permanent establishment of the enterprise situated in the other Contacting State, derived from reinsurance activities by insuring property situated in that other Contracting State or persons who are residents of that other Contracting State may be taxed in that other Contracting State may be taxed in that other Contracting State, provided that the premiums for such reinsurance are paid by a resident of that other Contracting State.
-However, the tax so charged shall not exceed 2.5 per cent of the gross amount of such premiums. - 6.
-Nothing in this Convention shall be construed as preventing Argentina from imposing a tax on profits attributable to a permanent establishment of an enterprise of Japan situated in Argentina upon their transfer to other parts of the enterprise out of Argentina where the profits so transferred are treated as income from shares by the taxation laws of Argentina.
-The tax so charged, however, shall not exceed 10 per cent of the amount of the profits so transferred.
+2. Subject to the provisions of paragraph 3, where an enterprise of a Contracting State carries on business in the other Contracting State through a permanent establishment situated therein, there shall in each Contracting State be attributed to that permanent establishment the profits which it might be expected to make if it were a distinct and separate enterprise engaged in the same or similar activities under the same or similar conditions and dealing wholly independently with the enterprise of which it is a permanent establishment.

+3. In determining the profits of a permanent establishment, there shall be allowed as deductions expenses which are incurred for the purposes of the permanent establishment, including executive and general administrative expenses so incurred, whether in the Contracting State in which the permanent establishment is situated or elsewhere.

+4. No profits shall be attributed to a permanent establishment by reason of the mere purchase by that permanent establishment of goods or merchandise for the enterprise.

+5. For the purposes of the preceding paragraphs of this Article, the profits to be attributed to the permanent establishment shall be determined by the same method year by year unless there is good and sufficient reason to the contrary.

+6. Where profits include items of income which are dealt with separately in other Articles of this Convention, then the provisions of those Articles shall not be affected by the provisions of this Article.